BWriterGuide/BengaliOCR/README.md

 # BengaliOCR
-This repository contains the implementation of BengaliOCR system and processings.
+This repository contains the implementation of BengaliOCR system and preprocessings.

 # Pre Process:
   ## Page Cropper